Click any question below to get the answers you’re looking for!

 Add your game to the Prototypes listing

-We create a Tabletop.Events (TTE) listing for each Protospiel Online event.
-Our TTE event listings include a place for designers to publish descriptions of their prototypes for attendees to browse in advance.
+Visit the prototype submission page on our website to add your game to the prototypes listing for the current event.
 Similar to the Players Wanted card, this also asks for brief description of the game, which is shown in the game preview on the main prototype list.
-However, it also creates a webpage for your prototype where you can write a more detailed description, share links, and upload images.
-Once you've purchased a badge, you will find a link to the Prototypes listing for the current event at the top of the #lfg-instructions channel in our Discord server.
+It also creates a webpage for your prototype where you can write a more detailed description, share links, and upload extra images.
+Once you've purchased a badge, you will find a link to the Prototypes listing for the current event in the #prototypes text channel and at the top of the #lfg-instructions text channel in our Discord server.

 Share your sell sheet